SphereII/SphereII.Mods/Introduction.Main.md

 SphereII Food Spoilage
 ======================

-This modlet enables the actual food spoilage system found in SphereII Core, with some preset global values for all non-can food items.
+This modlet enables the food spoilage system found in SphereII Core, with some preset global values for all non-can food items.
 Use this to get started with adding your own unique twist to spoilage.

 -----------------------
 SphereII Music Box